 What is the Earth Team?

-The Earth Team is the volunteer workforce of NRCS, and we are making a difference in every county in the nation.
+The Earth Team is the volunteer workforce of the NRCS, and we are making a difference in every county in the nation.

 NRCS partners with conservation groups and others to ensure private lands are conserved, restored, and more resilient to environmental challenges like climate change.
 Working side-by-side with farmers and ranchers, the NRCS identifies natural resource concerns, such as soil erosion and water quality issues, and develops unique conservation plans for restoring and protecting resources.